You know you should do it. You know it can be a boon to health. You know it involves sweating.

 Myth: You have to track your heart rate to get a good cardio workout

 Since cardiovascular exercise is directly related to how hard your heart is working, that must mean you need to know your heart rate with some fancy heart rate monitor, right?

-Not exactly.
 While trainers have traditionally used the “age-adjusted heart rate” formula (check it out here) to track intensity during cardio workouts, it’s been called into question in recent years: A 2010 study, for example, found that the age-based formula might not be accurate for many women.
-Other studies on different age populations have come to a similar conclusion.

 Myth: You have to run, bike, or swim, or else it’s not cardio